petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-3-deploying-liferay/liferay-saas-onboarding.md

 ## Invitations

-After signup, you will receive a welcome email for the production (`PRD`) Liferay environment and a welcome email for the test (`UAT`) Liferay environment.
+After sign up, you will receive a welcome email for the production (`PRD`) Liferay DXP environment and a welcome email for the test (`UAT`) environment.
 You will be asked to set a new password upon clicking on the link in the emails.
-Once you log in, you can create and invite other users.
+Once logged in, you can begin creating and inviting other users.

 ![Email invitations to Liferay environments and Liferay Cloud console access.](./liferay-saas-onboarding/images/01.png)